Current Account and Its Four Components

 If the income received by a country's individuals, businesses, and government from foreigners is more than the income paid out, then net income is positive.
 If it is less, then it contributes to a deficit.

 Direct transfers also include a government's direct foreign aid.
-For example, the United States spends $22 billion a year on foreign aid.
-That adds to America's $502 billion current account deficit, the largest in the world.
+For example, the United States spends $22 billion a year on aid to foreign countries.
+That adds to America's $488.5 billion current account deficit, the largest in the world.

 A third direct transfer is foreign direct investments.
 That's when a country's residents or businesses invest in ventures overseas.
-To count as FDI, it has to be more than 10 percent of the foreign company's capital.
+To count as FDI, it has to be more than 10% of the foreign company's capital.

 The fourth direct transfer is bank loans to foreigners.